The National Seminary of The Catholic University of America: Established in 1917

 The seminary and University institute a five-year combined S.T.B and S.T.L. degree program and a six-year J.C.L. program.

-The Providence Hall Priests Residence, with apartments and common spaces designed to accomodate ordained TC alumni who are returning to complete S.T.L. or J.CL. degrees, is dedicated.
+The Providence Hall Priests Residence, with apartments and common spaces designed to accommodate ordained TC alumni who are returning to complete S.T.L. or J.CL. degrees, is dedicated.